rmbolger/Posh-IBWAPI/README.md

 # Requirements and Platform Support

-* Requires PowerShell v3 or later.
+* Supports Windows PowerShell 3.0 or later (a.k.a.
+Desktop edition).
+* Supports [Powershell Core](https://github.com/PowerShell/PowerShell) 6.0 or later (a.k.a.
+Core edition).
 * Tested against NIOS 7.3.x and 8.x.

 # Changelog